zombie/bugmark_docs/Scramwords/aydhaew_3.md

-Unscramble this word: e o d s e r c
+Unscramble this word: a y d h a e w

-HINT: the unscrambled word starts with 'r'
+HINT: the unscrambled word starts with 'hea'